Constraining four-heavy-quark operators with top-quark, Higgs, and electroweak precision data: Constraining four-quark operators: fit method, inputs and results

 \subsection{Fit results}

 \Cref{fig:cont_int} shows the two-dimensional \(\Delta\chi^{2}\) contours at 95\%~CL for the case where only linear EFT terms are included whilst~\cref{fig:cont_sq} corresponds to the scenario where quadratic contributions are also taken into account.
 In both panels, we display the contours for the combined fit (all processes) under two distinct scenarios: one in which only the two WCs of interest are varied (black solid-line contour, labelled as `comb-2D' in the plots) with all other coefficients fixed to zero, and one in which those two coefficients are scanned while the remaining WCs are profiled (black dashed-line contour, labelled as `comb-profiled' in the plots).
 The best-fit point (BFP) is indicated in each case.
-Finally, in~\cref{tab:all-bounds} of~\cref{app:numerical_data} we list all the 95\%~CL bounds obtained on each of the five WCs.
-We note that all $gg \to H$ results are the ones obtained using the NDR scheme and thus consistent with the NLO $t\bar{t}(H)$ results from \texttt{SMEFT@NLO}.
+In~\cref{tab:all-bounds} of~\cref{app:numerical_data} we list all the 95\%~CL bounds obtained on each of the five WCs.
+Finally, we note that all our upcoming results–including $gg \to H$ results– are obtained using the NDR scheme.

 We observe that, in the linear case of~\cref{fig:cont_int}, the comb-2D fit yields smaller and differently shaped contours than those obtained from the individual channels.
 This illustrates that the inclusion of additional production modes provides complementary information and strengthens the overall constraints.
 By contrast, the comb-profiled contours display significantly weaker constraining power in comparison to the comb-2D ones, underscoring the impact of the profiled coefficients.
 Examining at individual datasets, we observe that most are plagued by flat directions; four-top-quark production, for example, shows flat directions for all coefficient pairs we consider.
 Top-quark pair production in association with a Higgs and $t\bar{t}b\bar{b}$ seem to exhibit the least constraining power among the different processes.
 Inclusive Higgs production probes only a subset of the coefficients and also has no significant impact on the final combination.